Is It Safe to Consume Softened Water?

 What is Water Softener?

-Water softeners reduce magnesium and calcium in the water and have a lot of other benefits, making it soft through a process referred to as ion-exchange.
-Sodium is mainly used in the water softening process.
-The reason being that the resin that catches the mineral that is not wanted is washed by sodium.
-During the ion exchange, there is a minimal amount of interaction for calcium and magnesium.
-The amount of salt in the softened water depends mainly on the source of water’s geographical location.
-Water softeners ensure that salts’ sodium level does not exceed the recommended level of 200mg/litre.
+Water softeners reduce magnesium and calcium in the water and have a lot of other benefits, making it soft through a process referred to as ion exchange.
+Sodium is mainly used in the water-softening process.
+The reason is that the resin that catches the mineral that is not wanted is washed by sodium.
+During the ion exchange, there is a minimal amount of interaction between calcium and magnesium.
+The amount of salt in the softened water depends mainly on the source of the water’s geographical location.
+Water softeners ensure that salts’ sodium level does not exceed the recommended level of 200mg/liter.
 Some of the softeners that can be used in softening water are sodium (Na), hydrogen chloride (HCl), and Sodium hydroxide(NaOH).

 Is It Safe to Drink Softened Water When Pregnant?

 Minerals are vital elements found in drinking water.
-From many studies, there is sufficient evidence that confirms that a certain minimum level of both magnesium and calcium is required.
+From many studies, there is sufficient evidence that confirms that a certain minimum level of magnesium and calcium is required.
 Their deficiency has been found to have many health impacts like diseases and the likelihood of aggression from bacteria and toxic elements.
-There is a great need for water suppliers and National governments to ensure stabilization of distilled or softened water with additives will raise the magnesium and calcium levels.
-The choice to drink softened water depends on the individual’s likeness.